jamesrr39/email-db/README.md

 # email-db

-email-db writes summaries of your emails into an SQLite database so you can do analysis on them with SQL.
+email-db takes an [.mbox file](https://en.wikipedia.org/wiki/Mbox) (the default format when exporting from gmail and other services), and writes summaries of your emails into an SQLite database so you can do analysis on them with SQLite.

 ## Build the application

 ```
 make build_all
 ```

+The built application is create at `build/email-db`.

 ## Run the application to build the sqlite database